Saint John's Health Center New Visitor Policy

 - Visitors are asked to limit their location to the patient’s room and its immediate vicinity.
 For the safety of visitors and staff, hallways should remain quiet and clear.

-- Children under 18 years old are welcome in most inpatient areas with adult supervision.
-Exceptions to this policy are noted below.
+- Children ages 12 to 18 years old are welcome in most inpatient areas with adult supervision.

 - Visitors must be free from any signs and symptoms of illness (cold, flu, COVID-19) and must not have tested positive for COVID within the past 10 days or require isolation, per guidance from the Los Angeles County Department of Public Health.